melvinkcx/fastapi-events/README.md

 # Usage

-`fastapi-events` despite its name, supports both FastAPI and Starlette.
+`fastapi-events` supports both FastAPI and Starlette.
+To use it, simply configure it as middleware.

 * Configuring `fastapi-events` for FastAPI:
     ```python